szrq/needforbug/README.md

 upload Dir - The Program File.
 ---------------------------------
-readme Dir - You Must Read It Before Use This Program.
+readmes Dir - You Must Read It Before Use This Program.